 1.1.
 Rafel Nadal

-He is a professional tennis player and is among the most famous people from Spanish.
-The former world number one is considered to be one of the greatest tennis players who earned his Career Grand Slam when he was just 24.
+He is a professional tennis player and is among the most famous people from Spain.
+The former world number one is considered one of the greatest tennis players who earned his Career Grand Slam when he was just 24.

-Rafael Nadal has won Grand Slam titles in the singles category and is a holder of 14 French Open titles, two Wimbledon, two Australian Open titles, an Olympic gold medal, and four US Open Titles.
+Rafael Nadal has won Grand Slam titles in the singles category.
+He holds 14 French Open titles, two Wimbledon, two Australian Open titles, an Olympic gold medal, and four US Open Titles.
 In men’s singles, Nadal is one of just two players to accomplish the Career Golden Slam.

 1.2.
 Pep Guardiola

-A former player who is presently the head coach of Manchester City’s football team, Pep Guardiola is regarded as one of the best managers of all time.
+A former player who is presently the head coach of Manchester City’s football team, Pep Guardiola is regarded as one of the best managers ever.

-Guardiola, one of the most famous people that are from Spain, was a defensive midfielder who spent the major part of his career with Barcelona, participating in Johan Cruyff’s dream team that had won the Club’s first European cup in 1992 as well as four straight Spanish League wins from 1991 to 1994.
+Guardiola, one of the most famous people from Spain, was a defensive midfielder who spent the central part of his career with Barcelona, participating in Johan Cruyff’s dream team that had won the Club’s first European cup in 1992 as well as four straight Spanish League wins from 1991 to 1994.

-Guardiola received the gold medal, the highest honour given by the Catalan Parliament, after helping Barcelona win the La Liga and Champions League double again in 2011.
-Being named the FIFA World Coach of the Year, he finished his four years at Barcelona with a club record of 14 awards.
+Guardiola received the gold medal, the highest honour the Catalan Parliament gave, after helping Barcelona win the La Liga and Champions League double again in 2011.
+Being named the FIFA World Coach of the Year, he finished four years at Barcelona with a club record of 14 awards.

 1.3.
 Fernando Alonso

 Currently driving for Alpine in Formula 1, Fernando Alonso is one of the sport’s most experienced drivers.
 During his first ten years on the track, he contended for championships every year.
-With Renault, he won the Series’ World Drivers’ Championship both in 2005 and 2006.
+He won the Series’ World Drivers’ Championship with Renault in 2005 and 2006.

 1.4.
 David De Gea

 David De Gea is a goalkeeper for Manchester United club and the Spanish National team.
-He was among the most famous people that are from Spain and was named one of the world’s top goalkeepers in 2010.
-Gea has been awarded a number of trophies, including the UEFA Europa League, three Community Shields, the FA Cup, the League Cup, and the Premier League.
+He was among the most famous people from Spain and was named one of the world’s top goalkeepers in 2010.
+Gea has been awarded several trophies, including the UEFA Europa League, three Community Shields, the FA Cup, the League Cup, and the Premier League.

-The first recipient of Manchester United’s Sir Matt Busby Player of the Year award for three straight years was David De Gea.
+David De Gea was the first recipient of Manchester United’s Sir Matt Busby Player of the Year award for three straight years.
 In 2011 and 2013, Spain’s under-21 national team won the European Championship under the captaincy of David De Gea.
 He stepped into the senior team in 2014.

 1.5.
 Sergio Ramos